RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 ## Light Cones

 Ruan Mei's light cone situation is quite interesting.
 Her signature light cone, while it is quite good due to the raw stats it offers, does not provide enough energy to achieve 3T ult.
 This makes other budget-friendly options a viable choice for Ruan Mei, and some can even compare to or outperform Ruan Mei's signature light cone.
 We won't deny that Ruan Mei's light cone is extremely beautiful, though.
+If you are unsure of which light cone works best for your energy needs, check out our [Energy Needs](#energy-needs) section.

 | Light Cone  | Mathematical Comparisons | Notes                                |
 | ----------- | -------------------------------- | ------------------------------------ |